by Susan Flantzer © Unofficial Royalty 2016

 However, the reign of Eleanor’s father was short.
 In 1137, William decided to make a pilgrimage to Santiago de Compostela in order to atone for his sins.
 Before leaving, he made his vassals swear to respect the rights of his heir Eleanor.
 At the same time, he put both his daughters under the protection of his lord, King Louis VI of France.
 Eleanor and Petronilla accompanied their father to Bordeaux, where he left them in the care of the archbishop.
 William then continued on his journey to the Shrine of Saint James of Compostela in the company of other pilgrims.
 However, William never arrived at his destination because he died on Good Friday, April 9, 1137.
 15-year-old Eleanor became the Duchess of Aquitaine in her own right, and therefore, the most eligible potential bride in Europe.

 King Louis VI of France was not in good health.
 The heir to the French throne was his second son Louis.
 The devout Louis had been destined for the priesthood, but this changed when his elder brother Philip was killed in a horrible accident six years earlier.
 When the ailing Louis VI heard that his vassal William X, Duke of Aquitaine had died leaving a wealthy female heir, he saw an opportunity and declared that his son Louis would marry Eleanor.
 In this way, Louis VI would add the large territory of the Aquitaine to his family’s holdings in France.
 Eleanor and Louis were married on July 25, 1137, in the Cathedral of Saint-André in Bordeaux.
 Immediately after the wedding, the couple was enthroned as Duke and Duchess of Aquitaine.
 However, Aquitaine would remain independent of France until Louis and Eleanor’s oldest son became both King of France and Duke of Aquitaine.
 Therefore, Eleanor’s holdings would not be merged with France until the next generation.
-As a wedding gift, Eleanor gave Louis a rock crystal vase that her grandfather William IX, Duke of Aquitaine had given her, and Louis subsequently gave the vase to the Abbey of Saint-Denis, the traditional burial place of the French kings and consorts.
+As a wedding gift, Eleanor gave Louis a rock crystal vase that her grandfather William IX, Duke of Aquitaine had given her, and Louis subsequently gave the vase to the Abbey of Saint-Denis, now a basilica, the traditional burial place of the French kings and consorts.
 The vase is on display at the Louvre and is the only object connected with Eleanor of Aquitaine that still survives.

 Eleanor and Louis VII had two children, both daughters:

 A week after Eleanor and Louis’s wedding, King Louis VI died, and Eleanor’s husband was King Louis VII of France and Eleanor was Queen of France.
 Eleanor and Louis were very incompatible.
-Eleanor was high-spirited and Louis led a life that was strongly influenced by his monastic youth.
+Eleanor was high-spirited and Louis led a life strongly influenced by his monastic youth.
 In 1147, Louis VI and Eleanor left France to participate in the unsuccessful Second Crusade.
 The expedition to the Holy Land came at a great cost to the royal treasury and military.
 It also precipitated a conflict with Eleanor that led to the annulment of their marriage.
 Perhaps the marriage to Eleanor might have continued if the royal couple had produced a male heir, but this had not occurred.
 While in the Holy Land, Eleanor and Louis visited her paternal uncle

 Perhaps the marriage to Eleanor might have continued if the royal couple had produced a male heir, but this had not occurred.
 While in the Holy Land, Eleanor and Louis visited her paternal uncle Raymond of Poitiers, Prince of Antioch.
 Louis became suspicious of the attention Raymond gave Eleanor, and the long conversations they enjoyed.
 Raymond was only seven years older than Eleanor and they had been close during childhood, however, an affair between uncle and niece was suspected by many.
 Raymond and Eleanor also differed with Louis on the tactics of the Second Crusade.
 Even before the Crusade, Eleanor and Louis were becoming estranged, but the situation now had worsened and Louis and Eleanor left the Holy Land on separate ships due to their disagreements.

-Both the ships of Eleanor and Louis were attacked and both ships were also besieged by storms.
+The ships of Eleanor and Louis were attacked and both ships were also besieged by storms.
 Neither was heard of for over two months and they were given up for dead.
-Eventually, both Eleanor and Louis turned up in Calabria and they decided to go to the Pope hoping for an annulment.
+Eventually, Eleanor and Louis turned up in Calabria and they decided to go to the Pope hoping for an annulment.
 However, Pope Eugene III did not grant an annulment.
 Instead, he attempted to reconcile Eleanor and Louis, confirming the legality of their marriage.
 The Pope arranged events so that Eleanor had no choice but to sleep with Louis in a bed specially prepared by the pope.
 Their second child was conceived, but it was another daughter.

 When they returned to France, Louis knew he had no choice but to end the marriage.
 He had no heir, Eleanor wanted an end to the marriage, and she would be supported by her vassals.
 On March 21, 1152, the four archbishops, with the approval of Pope Eugene, granted an annulment on grounds of consanguinity within the fourth degree.
 Eleanor was Louis’ third cousin once removed, and shared common ancestry with Robert II of France.
 Their two daughters were declared legitimate.